smitelli/scottsmitelli.com/src/content/articles/take-oncall-and-shove-it/index.md

 The sheer quantity of data that Kafka wants to write to its disks, as alluded to in the Kreps quote above, is what gives it its name.
 Apache Kafka writes a lot, just like author Franz Kafka did.
 Surely there is no reason to think any further about this.

 Franz Kafka created literary worlds in which unbearably absurd things happen for seemingly no reason and people are expected to simply endure them as if nothing out of the ordinary is going on.
 His environments only _partially_ make sense, producing bureaucracies that defy any attempt at comprehension.
 The protagonists in his stories feel alienated and isolated.
 A queasy undercurrent of anxiousness and sometimes outright horror runs through his whole oeuvre.
-The author was likely neurotic, he destroyed approximately 90% of everything he ever wrote, then he died well ahead of when he probably should have.
+The author was likely neurotic, he destroyed approximately 90% of everything he ever wrote, then he died well ahead of when he probably should have---leaving several substantial works unfinished.
 In this regard, Apache Kafka shares some similarities.

 _That_ is how you justify the project's name.
 Saying "I took some literature classes in college and I thought I remembered liking them, I guess" is just intellectually lazy.

 ---

 - we need to talk about kafka
-    - named in hilariously unintentional irony (insane worlds, destroyed 90% of writes, died leaving substantial work unfinished)
     - everybody wants it, nobody wants to run it, ends up falling to us
     - nobody has ever adequately described the reason for it
 - alternatives